Abraham Van Helsing: Narrative

 To destroy Dracula and prevent further spread of evil, the party enters his estate at Carfax and as a group encounters him for the first time.
 They discover that he has been purchasing properties in and around London, with plans to distribute 50 boxes of Transylvanian earth to them, used as graves so each property would become a safe lair.
 They visit these lairs and place sacramental bread in the boxes of the earth to "sterilize" them, preventing Dracula from further using them.
 Dracula entices Renfield to invite him into Seward's residence.
 Renfield is found critically injured by Seward and Van Helsing who operate on him, and Renfield informs them that Dracula went to see Mina.
 They go to Mina's room and find Harker hypnotized while Dracula is giving Mina the 'Vampire's Baptism of Blood', cursing her and the group for plotting against him.
-The party uses sacred items to repel Dracula, who flees into a different room as a vapor.
-Dracula then destroys all the texts Mina had produced, except for one which was hidden, and breaks Renfield's neck before leaving.
+The party uses sacred items to repel Dracula, who transforms into a vapor and flees.
+He then destroys all the texts Mina had produced, except for one which was hidden.

 Van Helsing places a wafer of sacramental bread upon Mina's forehead to bless her but it burns her flesh, leaving a scar.
 Mina, feeling that she is now connected with Dracula, asks Van Helsing to hypnotize her before dawn, the only time she feels she could freely speak.
 Through this hypnosis they learn that Mina has a telepathic link with Dracula, that she could tell everything he hears and feels, which could be used to track his movements.
 Mina agrees that any plans should be kept from her for fear that Dracula could read her thoughts.
 The group has additional encounters with Dracula as they continue to search for his residences throughout London and sterilize the boxes.
 Learning that his final grave is aboard a boat, Van Helsing deduces that Dracula is fleeing back to his castle.